mosaicnetworks/monetd/docs/smartcontract.md

 # Monet Hub POA Smart Contract

 This document describes the requirements for a smart contract to implement POA in a Monet hub.
-[comment]: # (//TODO write this document)
+The default contract supplied with `monetcli` already meets these requirements.

 ----